T351 Week 15 - Spring 2014

 - When you have finished watching all of the videos and writing

-your comments, place a copy in the ONCOURSE folder (located in the Resources directory): Final Project Peer Critique.
+your comments, place a copy in the ONCOURSE folder (located in the Resources directory): Final Project - Peer Critiques.

 Back to Jim Krause's T351 Home Page